 Norwood had to rebuild in 1899 when the introduction of electorate football saw the exodus of the Daly brothers, Jack Holbrook, Alf Grayson, Alby Green, Alexander Thomson, Billy Elsdon and Peter Fitzgerald.
 Norwood found Horace Cowan sterling and Jim Gallagher a great help, but when Phil Newland played he made a wonderful difference, The South Australian Register said.
 Gallagher was joined in the Norwood team at times by his brother Michael, who had played three seasons with South Adelaide.
 Norwood lost to South, 5.12 to 2.2, in the premiership decider.

 Jim moved to Western Australia and kicked five goals in his 12 games with East Fremantle in 1902.
 At the club's annual general meeting In March 1903, the East Fremantle vice-captain, John Clarke, presented him with a gold medal for his unselfish play during the past season.
+Jim returned to Adelaide and worked for the SA Railways.

 Jim was one of three sons and three daughters of Norah and Jim senior, who retired in 1908 after 30 years' continuous service as a tram driver on the Marryatville and Kensington lines.